wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     </handlers>
    ```

-3. Log into the API Publisher and create a new API.
-Before publishing, add a new additional property named **ai_security** and valued **enable**.
+3. Sign in to the API Publisher and create a new API.
+Before publishing the API, add a new additional property named **ai_security** and valued **enable**.

 4. Change the life cycle state to **PUBLISHED**.

 ![alt text](https://raw.githubusercontent.com/wso2-extensions/apim-handler-pingai/master/images/enablePolicyWithAdditionalProperties.png)

 ### Limit Transport Headers
 All transport headers found in the client request and backend response will be sent to ASE by default.
-To limit the headers, add
+To limit the headers, add the following code.
    ```
     <LimitTransportHeaders>
         <Header>HEADER_1</Header>